erafaelmanuel/mappyfy/README.md

 ```js
  SimpleMapper mapper = new SimpleMapper();
 ```
-By default it will only map the same field name and skip the different data type
+By default it will only map the same field name and data type
 ```js
  PersonDto person = mapper.set(new Person("Foo", 3)).mapTo(PersonDto.class);
 ```